yike5460/awesome-notes/examples/txt2txt/MLM/README.md

     APIGateway-->>Client: Return API response to client
 ```

-## OpenAPI Specification
 The MLM module will expose a set of RESTful APIs conforming to the OpenAPI specification.
 The OpenAPI specification will define the API paths, methods, request/response schemas, and security requirements.
 The OpenAPI specification will be used to generate client SDKs and server stubs for easy integration with client applications and UI.
 Refer to the [OpenAPI Specification](docs/OpenAPI_v1.1.yaml) for the detailed API definitions and Postman compatible [collection](docs/postman_collection_v1.1.json) to import and test the APIs directly.

-## Extent to MaaS (Model as a Service)
-Refer to MLM considering model registry, and consider the possibility to evolve to MaaS (Model as a Service), core features should be included:
-* Model Efficiency, accelerate inference with hardware (customized chip) and software (optimized operator, model quantisation etc.)
-    * do we know top 3 techniques are used in consideration for its maturity, performance and eco-system?
-    * can we implement the top 3 techniques prototype and commercialization with automation, low code etc.
+## Model Efficiency

+### acceleration with software

-* Data Privacy, multi-tenancy with least privilege
+* LMI with SageMaker

-* Model Lifecycle Management, CRUD operation on model, dataset and associate infrastructure (SageMaker Endpoint)
-* Model Evaluation, explainable AI with objective metric and evaluation method (e.g. RAGAS)
-* Full fledge RESTful API and multi-language SDK
+* other accelerate framework

+## Model Evaluation

+LangSmith evaluators newly feature “self-improvement” whereby human corrections to [LLM-as-a-Judge](https://blog.langchain.dev/aligning-llm-as-a-judge-with-human-preferences/) outputs are stored as few-shot examples, which are then fed back into the prompt in future iterations.